 My Mission

-To progress all teachers’ confidence and expertise by modelling effective classroom discourse, alongside using concrete, relational/pictorial, and abstract resources and rich tasks.
+To build confidence and expertise by modelling effective classroom discourse, and demonstrating how concrete materials, relational/pictorial approaches, abstract representations, and rich tasks can work together beautifully in the maths classroom.

-To enable every teacher to progress at their own pace, whilst feeling supported, within a nurturung, relaxed environment, knowing that their immediate needs are always met.
+To support every teacher at their own pace, in a nurturing, relaxed environment where they feel valued, encouraged, and confident that their immediate needs are always met.

 My Philosophy